edibotopic/edibotopic-website/content/diary/_index.md

 Minimally-processed foods mimic foods that have not been processed.

-Vegan milk is manufactured to mimic animal milk.
+Plant-based milk is manufactured to mimic animal milk.

 When 3D printing became available, food scientists immediately thought: maybe this can help us mimic meat.